NixOS/nix.dev/source/tutorials/first-steps/declarative-shell.md

 You may want to automatically export certain environment variables when you enter a shell environment.

-Set `MANPATH` and `MANPAGER` such that `man cowsay` in the shell environment is displayed with colors.
+Set `GREETING` so it can be used in the shell environment:

 ```diff
  let